-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Pennsylvania.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Oklahoma.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
-While the infant mortality rate is highest among babies born to mothers with less than 12 years of education, the rate for babies born to mothers with 13-15 years of schooling is nearly 40 percent higher than that for babies born to more educated mothers. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately 2.5 times the rate seen among babies of non-Hispanic white mothers and nearly twice that of babies born to Hispanic mothers.
+While the infant mortality rates are highest among babies born to mothers with 12 or fewer years of education, the rate for babies born to mothers with 13-15 years of schooling is 40 percent higher than that for babies born to more educated mothers. - The infant mortality rate among babies born to non-Hispanic black mothers is at least twice the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing Pennsylvania's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Pennsylvania babies across maternal education and racial or ethnic groups.
+Comparing Oklahoma's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Oklahoma babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.